Description and purpose of the course

 - Examples of biomedical experiments at neutron facilities

-- remote experiment at a neutron facility
+- Example experiment at one of neutron source facilities.

 Attendance and active participation in all parts of the course is required, as well as an individual course assignment.